Pop superstar George Michael dies of heart failure at 53

 - Seahawks defensive lineman Damontre Moore arrested for DWI, driving with suspended license

-But Michael, whose death from heart failure at 53 was announced Sunday, struggled in his later years, fighting a number of health issues and substance abuse problems.
+But Michael, whose death from heart failure at 53 was announced Sunday, struggled in his later years, fighting health issues and substance abuse problems.
 His voice remained golden — at times it seemed there was almost no limit to his range — but his behavior in public became ever more erratic.

 Despite his great talent, he never found a niche for himself as a senior statesman of the rock world.
 His fans stuck with him despite it all, and many expected one more comeback.
 People rooted for Michael, even as they felt he was slipping away, giving in to his torment.